fastify/fastify/docs/Server.md

 Function for generating the request id.
 It will receive the incoming request as a parameter.

-+ Default: `value of 'request-id' if provided or monotonically increasing integers`
++ Default: `value of 'request-id' header if provided or monotonically increasing integers`

 Especially in distributed systems, you may want to override the default id generation behaviour as shown below.
 For generating `UUID`s you may want to checkout [hyperid](https://github.com/mcollina/hyperid)